jamesodhunt/jamesodhunt.github.io/singing.md

 Check the following:

-- *Ideally*, no other application or apps are running on your device
+- *Ideally*, no other applications or apps are running on your device

   So close down your web browser, mail client, games, *etc*.

   > **Note:**
   >
   > This includes things like system updates which can really slow down the
-  > system and use up your network bandwidth).
+  > system and use up your network bandwidth.
+Consider applying updates a few
+  > hours before the meeting and rebooting after the updates complete.

-- Your microphone and headphones are working.
+- Your microphone and headphones are plugged in and working.

 ## On joining a session